vlazzarini/aurora/README.md

 - Vector sizes of objects can be changed during processing without reallocation provided that they have enough capacity.
-If necessary, this can be ensured by reserving memory through the `prealloc()` method.
+If necessary, this can be ensured by reserving memory by means of the `prealloc()` method.

 - Some objects provide a `reset()` method as part of their interface.
 These methods should be invoked whenever the sampling rate changes.

+- As with the standard C++ library, users are not supposed to derive classes from the ones provided by Aurora, but use them to create different types of signal processing graphs by composition.

 Generic Interface
 ----------

 Some of the classes in Aurora provide a generic interface that makes use of processing functions supplied to objects.
-For example, the Osc class can be used to construct various types of oscillators, depending on the oscillator function employed.
-Functions for the most common forms of objects are supplied.
-User-defined functions can also be employed to extend these classes, also with the use of lambda functions and closures.
+For example, the `Osc` class can be used to construct various types of oscillators, depending on the oscillator function employed.
+Functions for the most common forms of processing are supplied.
+User-defined functions can also be employed to extend these generic classes, with the use of lambda functions and closures.
 Some examples of these can be found in the relevant header files.